 The knee determines how much the sound above the threshold reacts to the compressor.
-With a ‘soft’ knee the louder sounds will be more compressed than the less loud sound.
-With a ‘hard’ knee, all sounds above the threshold will be compressed equally.
+With a ‘soft’ knee, signal will be compressed more the further it passes the threshold.
+With a ‘hard’ knee, all signal above the threshold will be compressed more equally.

 The signal within a compressor ends at the (makeup) gain.
 If you compress a sound by 4 decibel, you want to amplify the plugin’s output signal by 4 decibel to make up for the volume loss.